lrassaby/github-issues-frontend/README.md

 Technologies
 ---
-- Backbone for routing, etc.
+- Backbone for routing, views, etc.
 - Underscore.js for templates
 - Bootstrap
+- JQuery
-- Require.js
+- Require.js and the Text.js plugin
 - FontAwesome

 Still In Progress